aminnairi/cristaline/packages/core/README.md

 Using the `saveEvent` method in here is highly unrecommended since it is already called by the `transaction` function after the callback returns and it could lead to data inconsistencies.

+The `commit` function exposed inside the `transaction` callback is used to save all wanted events, while the `rollback` function is used to discard all events that should be saved in case of an error for instance.

 ```typescript
 const usersToSave = [
   { email: "first@app.com" },